qml.transforms.mitigate_with_zne

 dev = qml.device("default.mixed", wires=2)

-We can now set up a mitigated QNode by passing a folding and extrapolate function.
-PennyLane provides native functions fold_global() and poly_extrapolate() or richardson_extrapolate() that allow for differentiating through them.
+We can now set up a mitigated QNode by first decomposing it into a target gate set via decompose() and then applying this transform by passing folding and extrapolate functions.
+PennyLane provides native functions fold_global() and poly_extrapolate(), or richardson_extrapolate(), that allow for differentiating through them.
 Custom functions, as well as functionalities from the Mitiq package are supported as well (see usage details below).

 from functools import partial